 No, as of now there is no sufficient data to show that COVID-19 has been transmitted through breast milk.
 So, all the mothers can confidently breastfeed their babies.
-The benefits of breast milk is so overwhelming as it actually protects the baby from infectious diseases, which includes SARS virus and even coronavirus.
-Even if the baby is infected with coronavirus, the baby should be breast fed as it helps the baby to recover faster and better.
+The benefits of breast milk are so overwhelming as it actually protects the baby from infectious diseases, which include SARS virus and even coronavirus.
+Even if the baby is infected with coronavirus, the baby should be breastfed as it helps the baby to recover faster and better.

 Maintain strict personal hygiene and feed the baby often.
 This itself will give full protection to the baby from COVID-19.